 If you want to improve battery life on gaming laptops, you can change the power plan of your laptop.
 Windows has three basic power profiles you can switch between to your liking.
 You can also edit individual settings for the screen, sleep, and so on according to your computer usage.

-Clicking on the battery icon in the notification tray brings up a menu.
+Clicking the battery icon in the notification tray brings up a menu.
 Move the slide to the left for “Best Battery Life”, to the extreme right for “Best Performance”, or bring it to the middle for “Better performance”.
 Best Performance will chip away at your battery life faster.

 However, you can also select from among two power plans from Control Panel.